johanley/special-relativity-core/README.md

 It's interesting how coding this led me to the same conclusion: applying a displacement-of-the-origin to a 4-velocity made no sense, and this became obvious in the computed result.
 The displacement operation needs special handling, because it doesn't apply to differential 4-vectors (only to events).
+This corresponds to the distinction made by mathematicians between *affine* and *linear*.

 **Four-vectors and three-vectors are not completely analogous**.
 The cross product applies only to three-vectors.

 The angle between vectors has a fundamentally different meaning in Minkowski space.
 It's defined only between pairs of 4-vectors that are either both time-like or both space-like.
+Angles in Euclidean geometry are defined as the ratio of an arc along the circumference of a circle, divided by the radius of the circle.
-Angles between 4-vectors are defined as ratios of lengths, but in this case these lengths come from the Minkowski metric, not the Euclidean one.
+Angles between 4-vectors can also be seen as ratios of lengths, but in this case these lengths come from the Minkowski metric, not the Euclidean one.
-(Minkowski distance along a hyperbolic arc, divided by the 'radius' of the hyperbola, the distance from the origin to the apex of the hyperbola.)
+(That is, Minkowski-distance along a hyperbolic arc, divided by the 'radius' of the hyperbola, the distance from the origin to the hyperbola's apex.)

 **Light is simpler than matter.**
 The physics of plane monochromatic waves is simpler than the physics of mass-particles.
 Their speed is always the same.
 They don't have properties that apply only to mass-particles: acceleration, proper-time, and orientation (related to kinematic rotation).
 The effects of aberration and the Doppler effect are simpler to understand than the effects attached to matter (the distortions of geometry and time).
-It can be argued that aberration and the Doppler effect should be investigated first when one explores the consequences of the Lorentz Transformation.
+It can be argued that aberration and the Doppler effect should be investigated first when one begins to explore the consequences of the Lorentz Transformation.

 **Time dilation and length contraction are two sides of the same coin.**